Cherry, Cherry: Chart performance

 "Cherry, Cherry" was Diamond's first big hit, reaching No. 6 on both the Billboard Hot 100 chart, in October 1966, and the Cash Box chart.

 In 1973, a live recording of "Cherry, Cherry" was issued as a 45 single from Diamond's live album Hot August Night (1972).
 The live version hit No. 24 on the Cash Box chart and No. 31 on the Billboard Hot 100 chart.
 Billboard said that "the live sound and the bouncing arrangement makes it almost a different song" from the original studio version.

-Two versions of "Cherry, Cherry" have been released.
-The version familiar to most listeners was recorded in late January 1966 and released by Bang Records in mid-1966, and was recorded as a demo, with Butler on keyboards, and Barry and Greenwich on backing vocals and hand-claps.
-The other version, with different lyrics and originally intended to be released as the single, was finally released by Diamond and Sony Music Entertainment in 1996 on the compilation album In My Lifetime.